NameDir. Hans Henrik Kristensen (Christensen)

 Notes for Dir.
 Hans Henrik Kristensen (Christensen)

-Andreas Pedersen’s late wife Anne Cathrina Andreasdatter (1790-1850) is Hans second cuisine fifths remove (2C5R).
-Hans and Anne Cathrin’s common ancestors are Siur Hansen af Skåneland (1679-1740) and Elen Andersdattter (1686-1740).
-They are Hans GGG Grandparents and Anne Cathrina’s G Grandparents.
+Andreas Pedersen’s late wife, Anne Cathrina Andreasdatter (1790-1850), is Hans’s second cousin, fifth removed (2C5R).
+Hans and Anne Cathrin share common ancestors, including Siur Hansen af Skåneland (1679-1740) and Elen Andersdattter (1686-1740).
+They are Hans’s great-great-grandparents and Anne Cathrina’s grandparents.

 Sogn Ledingens; Prästgjeld Stegens; Matrikel 19.

-Hans Henrik Kristensen came to Gothenburg in 1880.
-He bought Ängholmen (outside Långedrag).
-The family owned the island for 15 years and the sons had to row their father ashore where he took a shrabang (horse-drawn carriage) to the office.
+Hans Henrik Kristensen arrived in Gothenburg in 1880 and purchased Ängholmen, an island located outside Långedrag.
+The family owned the island for 15 years, during which time the sons had to row their father ashore, where he would take a shrabang (horse-drawn carriage) to his office.

-According to Hans Henrik’s grandson Ulf Kristensen, Ängholmen was in family ownership, however, all ownerships documents and drawings of the house was destroyed in the big Järntorgs fire.
-Hans-Henrik's office was burnt down and all documents archived were destroyed.
-The State eventually took over Änghholmen.
-The family lived on Plantagegatan in Gothenburg.
+According to Hans Henrik’s grandson, Ulf Kristensen, Ängholmen was in family ownership.
+However, all the ownership documents and drawings of the house were unfortunately destroyed in the devastating Järntorgs fire.
+Hans Henrik’s office was also burnt down, resulting in the loss of all the archived documents.
+Eventually, the State took over ownership of Ängholmen.
+The family resided on Plantagegatan in Gothenburg.

-His brother-in-law Adolf Solbu also came to Gothenburg in 1880 - together with his brother-in-law they formed the diocese "Norwegian Association Dovre" in 1896, their meetings were at Hotel Eggers in Gothenburg.
-The association still exists today as Norges Hus.
+Hans Henrik’s brother-in-law, Adolf Solbu, also arrived in Gothenburg in 1880.
+Together, they formed the Norwegian Association Dovre in 1896, and their meetings were held at Hotel Eggers in Gothenburg.
+The association continues to exist today as Norges Hus.

 Götebog den 19 Juli 1917.

-Story from an Icelandic article Landnám Svía í Siglufirði
+Story from an Icelandic article Landnám Svía í Siglufirði:

 This first successful attempt by the Swede caused Solbu to get two other fellow countrymen to join him the next year, and they then sent a larger expedition to Siglufjörður.
 These partners of his were named H. H. Kristensen and Erik Bolin.
-They sent the steamship "Serla" from Gothenburg to Icelandic fishing in the summer of 1906.
-The captain was Carl Kock from Gothenburg, and "Serla" is undoubtedly the first Swedish steamship to enter Siglufjörður harbour.”
+They sent the steamship “Serla” from Gothenburg to Icelandic fishing in the summer of 1906.
+The captain was Carl Kock from Gothenburg, and “Serla” is undoubtedly the first Swedish steamship to enter Siglufjörður harbor.

 Notes for Hans Henrik & Anna Eleonore Caroline* (Family)